commitd/components/README.md

 ## CI

-Pull requests go through CI checks using GitHub actions.
+Pull requests go through CI checks using Drone.
 Merged pull requests to master update the deployed documentation and can update the package in the GitHub registry if the version number is updated.

 ## License